 What type of boat are you looking for?

 If you’re like many boat buyers, the research part of the process can be just as fun as taking your new boat out for the first time.
+Knowing what type of boat you’re looking for will dictate what to look for when buying a new boat.
 Let’s explore the three primary categories: fishing boats, family recreation boats, and hybrids.

 A range of boat styles can be classified as “fishing boats.”
 What they all have in common is a design and accessories geared toward the needs of the serious fisherman.
 They may also be intended for specific types of fishing, such as freshwater, offshore, bass, etc. Popular fishing boat styles include: